Do You Live In A Social Or Private Rented Housing?

 What Tenants Can Claim In A Housing Association Disrepair.

 Tenants can sue a housing association or private landlord for any injuries caused by disrepair and can claim compensation for damages.
-Disrepair claims by tenants may not be valid without sufficient proof to support it.
+Disrepair claims by tenants may not be valid without sufficient proof to support them.
 Compensation amounts differ for disrepair claims but could be higher if a rented apartment is infected and serves as a threat to occupants with young children.
 You can claim compensation for the following:

 - Damaged Properties: You can claim compensation for any damages done to your personal properties such as clothing, carpets or appliances that were destroyed due to electrical defects.
 Claims for disrepair require proof that your personal belongings were damaged and your living conditions deteriorated.